NovySan/unl-digifab/exercises/ex1.md

 # Description

-Using Design a stencil that fits on a 3x5" business card.
+- Use the 2D drawing commands in Rhinoceros (lines, curves, etc.), design a stencil that fits on a 3x5" business card.
-Use the 2D drawing commands in Rhinoceros (lines, curves, etc.).
+- Include your name and develop a personal logo or graphics.
-Include your name and a personal logo.
-When the laser cutter is set up, we will cut these designs out, and you can use them as actual stencils to label __your stuff__.
+- When the laser cutter is set up, we will cut these designs out, and you can use them as actual stencils to label your _stuff_.

 # Sumbmission